 Each print 9.5” x 13.5”

-Edition of three books
+Edition of two books

 Fire (eshin Hebrew) holds a place of importance in all religions.
 The universality of sacred light is enthralling and inspiring.
 In Judaism, fire was the element in which God was revealed to the Israelites.
 Furthermore, in the Great Temple, fire was used for glorification of God’s power, celebration and expiation of sins.
 In this book, I explore elements of fire in Judaism from cosmic, planetary references to intimate personal ceremonies which we have and still celebrate today.